Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Vyos_reference.md

 save
 ```

-**^ NOTE FOR ABOVE:** The destination port is what a user is TRYING TO CONNECT TO, when they do on the inbound-interface/protocol - it will be translated to a request going to the translation address on the tranlation port A.K.A it translates the users request to point to a certain IP on a certain port if the request is on a certain port/interface.
+**^ NOTE FOR ABOVE:** The destination port is what a user is TRYING TO CONNECT TO, when they do on the inbound-interface/protocol - it will be translated to a request going to the translation address on the translation port A.K.A it translates the users request to point to a certain IP on a certain port if the request is on a certain port/interface.
+Could in theory also have a destination address with or without a destination port.

 ### Forward authentication messages to rsyslog